LukeJBanks/Data-Analyst-Portfolio/README.md

 **Description:** This project involved taking stock data and turning it into an interactive dashboard that includes: dynamic header information, a search bar, stock price over different year ranges, financial metrics, employee metrics, and CEO information.
 All the data is dynamic to the stock chosen.
 (Note: Stock data from November 2023, not live).

-**Skills:** Chart Design, Dynamic bookmarks, Search bars, Measures, Power Query, Dynamic text and images, Map charts, Linking map data
+**Skills:** Chart Design, Dynamic bookmarks, Search bars, Measures, DAX, Power Query, Dynamic text and images, Map charts, Linking map data

 **Technology:** Power BI Desktop, Power Query